Director: Liviu Nicu Deputy directors: Florent Lamiraux, Pierre Lopez, Pierre Temple-Boyer Secretary: Marie-Hélène Portet

 The Laboratory of Analysis and Architecture of Systems (LAAS) is a CNRS research unit linked with the Institute for Engineering and Systems Sciences (INSIS) and the Institute of Information Sciences and their interactions (INS2I).
-Since 2006, the laboratory is one of the 34 Carnot institutes, label which highlights the quality and the relevance of its research regarding socio-economic stakes.

 Located at Toulouse, LAAS is associated with the 5 founding members of the University of Toulouse:

 - l'Université Toulouse III Paul Sabatier (UPS)

 - l'Institut national des sciences appliquées de Toulouse (INSA)

 LAAS’ research activities fall within the domain of Information Sciences and Technologies and address complex systems (artificial and sometimes natural) generally heterogeneous, and at different scales, to devise theories, methodologies and tools for modeling, designing and controlling them.